Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-spain.html.markdown

 ## Other destinations

-#### Canary islands

-~ train to Seville/Huelva, ferry to Canary Islands
+**Canary islands:** train to Seville/Huelva, ferry to Canary Islands

-#### Balearic islands

-~ TGV to Barcelona, ferry to Ibiza/[Mallorca](https://flightfree.co.uk/post/a-flight-free-holiday-in-mallorca/)/Minorca
+**Balearic islands:** TGV to Barcelona, ferry to Ibiza/[Mallorca](https://flightfree.co.uk/post/a-flight-free-holiday-in-mallorca/)/Minorca

-#### Gibraltar

-~ TGV to Barcelona, AVE to Antequera-Santa Ana, regional train to Algeciras, bus to Gibraltar.
+**Gibraltar:** TGV to Barcelona, AVE to Antequera-Santa Ana, regional train to Algeciras, bus to Gibraltar.

-From the south of Spain you can even go on to Morocco, with a ferry or hovercraft across the Straits of Gibraltar.
+From the south of Spain you can even go on to Morocco, with a ferry or hovercraft across the Strait of Gibraltar.

 ![](/images/uploads/castillo.jpg)